 Radio is a IC-2100 using a KPC 3+ TNC on an omni vertical antenna.

-Runs on an HP Mini Laptop Win10 and UI-View32.
+Runs on a Dell Laptop Win10 and UI-View32.

 Maidenhead Grid Square Location Tool